promatia/acts/constitution-act.md

 ![\lceil\sqrt[2.5]{pop}\rceil](https://latex.codecogs.com/svg.latex?%5Clarge%20Seats%5C%20Available%3D%20%5Clceil%5Csqrt%5B2.5%5D%20citizen%5C%20population%5Crceil)

 #### Paragraph 2: Genesis Council Election System
 The direct democracy holds a continuous optional Instant Runoff Voting on candidates, where citizens can change their vote and preferences at any time.
-Candidates may apply through the Assembly EGI, who must include them in the public candidate database, where citizens will be able to vote for them.
+Candidates may apply through the Proassembly EGI, who must include them in the public candidate database, where citizens will be able to vote for them.

 #### Paragraph 3: Death or Unavailability of a Gen
 In case of temporary or permanent disappearance, coma, death, or other long-term unconsciousness which affects a capability to fulfil the duties or responsibilities of a Gen. They are dismissed from the Genesis Council and votes recalculated.